webdev23/phpCorsair/README.md

 ## sudo apt install php7.0

 #### To run phpCorsair: open the index.html file with chromium browser.
-All files shouls stays on the same folder, as they are going to talk to each others.
+All files should stays on the same folder, as they are going to talk to each others.
 This should be all.

 Enjoy!